New Image Emergency Shelter

 – Find ways to eliminate hunger.

-– Draw from our financial resources in effort to achieve our mission.
+– Draw from our financial resources in an effort to achieve our mission.

 World Harvest Food Bank is an advocate for hardworking families struggling to make ends meet in the greater Los Angeles area.
 By lobbying support from city and state officials, World Harvest helps sustain many programs that provide vital assistance to the needy.
 We give a percentage of our fundraising revenues to support other notable charities and innovative assistance organizations such as, those involved in developing marketable skills for the people in need, and those that give back dignity and hope to the needy.